zromick/Mini-Word-Tool-2/README.md

 ## Mini Word Tool 2

-This application was created to help writers identify and replace multiple proper nouns at once.
+This application was created to help writers:
-Users can keep track of their changes by exporting/importing words and their replacements.
+* Check word-count easily.
+* Visualize word frequency by providing every context in which each word appears.
+* Spice up vocabulary.
+* Identify and fix spelling errors by comparing text with the Official Scrabble Players Dictionary.
+* Identify and change proper nouns by comparing text with the Official Scrabble Players Dictionary.

 The basic flow is as such:
-* Paste the input text.
+* Write or paste input text.
-* Choose whether to include or exclude words in the replacement.
+* Choose whether to automatically ignore words in the Official Scrabble Players Dictionary.
-* Write replacement words for each included word.
-* Replace the entire text with replacement words.
+* Click the "+" icon below a word to add a replacement for it.
+* Click "replace words" to change the text.

 #### Example: